↑

 Like everything else with your backpacking recipes, keep it simple.
 Don’t pack your entire spice rack.

 If you prepackage the dry ingredients for your backpacking recipes, add the spices along with them.
 You can also premix some of your favorite seasonings together in a small baggie.
-Or for those of us who are a little lazy, just by prepackaged seasoning packets.
+Or for those of us who are a little lazy, just buy prepackaged seasoning packets.

-Simple Backpacking Recipe Ideas
+Simple Backpacking Recipes

 Notice that I don’t specify all the little details (cook time, amount of water, spices, etc.) Just follow the directions for the specific brand of food that you buy and use common sense.
 These just give you some inspiration for how you can combine simple ingredients to make tasty meals while on the trail.